The Discovery (film): Plot

-During a meeting, Thomas confronts Lacey about revealing to others about the failed test and expels her from the mansion.
+During a meeting, Thomas confronts Lacey about telling others the test failed and expels her from the mansion.
 Will shows Isla the recording, theorizing that the machine records memory rather than the afterlife.
-They find a record of Pat Phillips' father, who died in the hospital.
+They find a record of Pat Phillips's father, who died in the hospital.
 Further investigations reveals the events in the recording don't match what actually happened.
 Pat never visited his dying father in the hospital.

 Isla confides in Will that she had a son, who died while she was asleep.
 Isla and Will grow closer together and share a kiss, which is interrupted by Toby.

 Together they rush to Thomas, who is hooked to the machine.
-They observe he is seeing the night their mother killed herself, except that Thomas stops her.
+They observe he is seeing the night their mother killed herself, except that he stops her.
 They are able to revive Thomas, who concludes the afterlife is an alternate version of their existing life, only with different choices made.
 They agree to destroy the machine, as this revelation would provoke millions of suicides by people wanting to improve the lives they have.
 Thomas prepares to hold a speech, which is interrupted by Lacey shooting Isla, claiming she has just "relocated" her.
-Isla dies in Will's arms.
+She dies in Will's arms.

 Later, a devastated Will hooks himself up with the machine.
-He arrives back on the ferry, where he meets Isla again, who states this is a memory.
-It is revealed Will is living in a memory loop trying to prevent Isla's death and he restarts on the ferry every time.
-Isla says he saved her and they both will move on now.
+He arrives back on the ferry, where he meets Isla who reveals that this conversation is a part of his memory and she is a part of him.
+She reveals Will is living in an afterlife loop trying to prevent Isla's death, restarting on the ferry every time he dies in each life.
+Isla says he was only meant to save her from suicide and now they can both move on.
 Although Toby and Thomas try to revive Will, he dies, promising Isla to remember her.

-Will stands on the beach, where he sees a little boy and gets him out of the water.
-The little boy's mother, Isla, arrives and thanks Will.
-They don't recognize each other.
-After she leaves, he walks away, but as he starts to recall who Isla is, he stops and slowly looks back.
+In an alternate reality, Will stands on the beach, where he sees a little boy and gets him out of the water.
+The little boy's mother, Isla, arrives and thanks him.
+They don't recognise each other.
+After she leaves, he walks away, but starts to experience a sense of familiarity at who Isla is, even though he has never met her in this reality.
+A sense of knowing someone he has never met but he doesn’t know how.
+He stops and slowly looks back and appears to make a decision to follow his intuition and go to be with her.
+A post-credits scene shows Toby playing guitar in the meeting room, all the seats empty.